KillianDavitt/docker-nebula/Developing on Docker with Stack Emacs Yesod and Intero.md

 ## 3.1 Create a _Debian_ SCSSNebula docker host ##

 **Note that since this guide was written, the system administrators have retired the 'older' UI to the SCSSNebula system, and have deployed a newer 'sunstone' UI.
-The sections that follow can be ignored therefore, but I am leaving them in place because you may come across the older interface in your career, and thus it may be useful.
+The subsections that follow that are concerned with the older UI can be ignored therefore, but I am leaving them in place because you may come across the older interface in your career, and thus it may be useful.
 This guide will stay available indefinitely - feel free to bookmark for future use. **

 We will now explain how to provision a node in the SCSSNebula, fully configured to act as a docker host.
 We must provision a node using one of the UI's provided by SCSSNebula, using a disk image supplied, and then install docker on this node.
 Once you have a suitably configured virtual machine, the disk image associated with it can be used as a basis for new virtual machines so that you do not have to repeat this configuration.
 We conclude this section by explaining how to save the disk image for future use.